RomanPlusPlus/mindfilesResources/README.md

 * the list of all the books and films you have ever read/seen
 * the list of all places where you have ever lived
 * geolocation records
-* user data downloads from online services (Google, Facebook etc)
+* user data downloads from online services ([Google Takeout](https://takeout.google.com/settings/takeout), Facebook etc)

 ## Places for long-term storage ##